Antoino0704/Bank/README.md

 # Bank
 this software allow you of create a multi bank account and you can deposit or withdraw in your balance, it create also a "database" where save all bank account that you create

+in "Library" diretctory there are all custom class used

 # Installation
 open file main.jar and execute